Linux

 off something so intricate and complex?
 A few years ago, if you'd

-suggested thousands of amateurs could work together to build a rival to
+suggested thousands of enthusiastic geeks could work together to build a rival to

 Microsoft's mighty Windows operating system, people would have thought